nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_authentication.md

         * the system being used
         * and the supplier of that system

   Separating these two groups provides for an application viewing available slots but not have authority to book appointments, for example this might be a dashboard or monitoring application.

   In due course further groups will be defined such as: urn:nhs:names:services:careconnect:fhir:rest:delete:appointment These new groups will be documented here.

-3. Edit the Manifest of each Provider application to have the value: "groupMembershipClaims": "All"
-  * this means that the provider will receive (in any access_tokens intended for it, issued by HSCD) a list of the groups that a consumer system is a member of.
+3. Edit the Manifest of each Provider application to have the value: "groupMembershipClaims": "All" This means that the provider will receive (in any access_tokens intended for it, issued by HSCD) a list of the groups that a consumer system is a member of.

-4. Assign the Consumer applications to the groups as created above (NB: it's unlikely but possible that a system would ever only be allowed to view Slots) as they progress through solution assurance / onboarding processes.
+4. Assign the Consumer applications to the groups as created above

 5. Create a 'secret' in HSCD for each Consumer system.
   * The secret is the equivalent to a password, and as such it is ESSENTIAL that it is strongly protected by the Consumer system